-The most popular indoor variety of this bromeliad is Neoregelia carolinae or a variety which looks similar.
+The most popular indoor variety of this bromeliad is Neoregelia carolinae or a variety that looks similar.

 This variety has a generous rosette made up of bright green leaves with a red or purple funnel.
 When blossoms appear, they are an attractive shade of violet.

 When fireball bromeliads bloom time approaches, the center of the plant turns pink.
 When blossoms appear, they are a lovely shade of lilac.

-Meyendorfii is another popular variety which features very wide leaves in an interesting shade of olive green.
+Meyendorfii is another popular variety that features very wide leaves in an interesting shade of olive green.
 The center of the plant turns brown at bloom time.

 What Is The Best Way To Care For Neoregelia Plants?

 Every variety of Neoregelia makes a good houseplant.
 As mentioned, they make a nice addition to a cactus or succulent collection and will enjoy the same sort of environment – lots of strong light.

-You can also keep larger bromeliads as individual specimen plants or grown in a setting that replicates their natural environment.
+You can also keep larger bromeliads as individual specimen plants or grow in a setting that replicates their natural environment.

 In nature, they form a carpet beneath taller tropical plants.
 Most hail from the tropical jungles of Brazil.
 If you live in a temperate area, they can grow outdoors year-round.